ChristilawD/AWS_CloudFormation/README.md

 I am hoping that this collection helps someone figure out how to do what they need to get done with CloudFormation.

-All of these templates will come in YAML and JSON format, feel free to use either.
-All of these templates are originally written in YAML and then I work to convert them to JSON, if there are issue with the JSON version, please let me know, but I have better exposure to YAML.
+All of these templates will come in **YAM**L and **JSON** format, feel free to use either.
+All of these templates are originally written in **YAML** and then I work to convert them to **JSON**, if there are issue with the JSON version, please let me know, but I have better exposure to **YAML**.

 Please feel free to open issues for questions, issues or requests that come up using these.
-I will work to fix/update them as time allows.
+I will work to fix/update/Answer them as time allows.

 ## Documentation
 I will work to document these as well as I can, but please feel free to use these as needed.
 I will work to include a Wiki Page for each template that expands on some information needed to successfully use them.